cabforum/forum/SCWG-charter.md

 **Members eligible to participate:**

-(a) The Working Group shall consist of two classes of voting members--Certificate Issuers and Certificate Consumers, and two classes of non-voting members--Associate Members and Probationary Members.
+(a) The Working Group shall consist of two classes of voting members--Certificate Issuers and Certificate Consumers, and four categories of non-voting participants--Associate Members, Interested Parties, Probationary Members, and Non-Voting Members.

 The Certificate Issuer voting class shall consist of eligible Certificate Issuers and Root Certificate Issuers meeting the following criteria: